What Is Service-Oriented Architecture (SOA) In Automation Testing?

 Why is that?

 Simple.
 Searching a table with 100 records is fast, but with 1 million rows, it can take longer and we need to ensure that the response time remains within the acceptable margin.
-Identifying these bottlenecks and time will allow the team to act before and create indexes or change the modelling to solve this problem.
+Identifying these bottlenecks and time will allow the team to act before and create indexes or change the modeling to solve this problem.

 Advantages: